sbb-design-systems/digital.sbb.ch/src/en/design-system/mobile/components/checkbox/variants-states.md

 *   Loading

 ## Variants
-The component has the following variants:{.lead}
+The component has the following variants: {.lead}
 *   Checkbox
     *   without icon / with Icon
 *   Checkbox-Item